comit-network/blockchain-contracts/README.md

 [COMIT](https://comit.network) is an open protocol facilitating cross-blockchain applications.
 For example, with [COMIT](https://comit.network) you can exchange Bitcoin for Ether or any ERC20 token directly with another person.

-This repository contains the the assembly/script code of blockchain contracts used in the COMIT protocol.
+This repository contains the assembly/script code of blockchain contracts used in the COMIT protocol.

 If you wish to do an atomic swap on your machine or to integrate COMIT into an application (e.g. a DEX) please take a look at the [Getting Started section](https://comit.network/docs/getting-started/create-comit-app/) of the COMIT documentation.
 If you have any questions, feel free to [reach out to the team in our Gitter chat](https://gitter.im/comit-network/community)!